Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning: Method

 \subsection{Practical Considerations}

-The probe policy need not be a trained RL agent.
-Its role is to induce sufficient state coverage so that the intervention's causal signal is detectable.
-Our default probe is the structured random policy described in \Cref{sec:algorithm}, which requires no RL training and no GPU.
-This policy suffices for all tasks in our experiments: our scout ablation (\Cref{app:scout_ablation}) shows that training an RL scout for up to 160K steps provides no improvement in boundary accuracy on \texttt{cheetah\_run} and \texttt{reacher\_hard}, and slightly decreases recall on \texttt{walker\_walk} (F1 $= 0.94$ without scout vs.\ $0.90$ with 80K-step scout), likely because the trained policy's narrower behavioral distribution reduces state coverage.
-An optional lightweight scout can be trained if domain knowledge suggests that structured random actions cannot reach relevant states; in our experiments, the structured random probe was sufficient throughout.
+The probe policy need not be a trained RL agent; its role is to induce sufficient state coverage so that the intervention's causal signal is detectable.
+Our default is the structured random policy of \Cref{sec:algorithm}, which sufficed for all tasks in our experiments.
+A scout-budget sweep (Appendix~\ref{app:scout_ablation}) shows identical boundary accuracy on \texttt{cheetah\_run} and \texttt{reacher\_hard} between the zero-budget structured probe and an $80$K-step SAC scout, and higher F1 for the untrained probe on \texttt{walker\_walk} ($0.94$ vs.\ $0.90$), indicating that IBD does not require a learned exploratory policy as a prerequisite.
+With our default settings ($N = 80$, $T = 200$), the probing phase requires approximately $32$K environment steps and is a one-time cost: the mask is computed once and reused for the entire downstream training run.

-\IBD{} supports two intervention modes.
-Joint intervention randomizes all action dimensions simultaneously, requiring only one intervention dataset and producing a stronger aggregate signal.
-Per-action intervention randomizes one dimension at a time, yielding a finer-grained Causal Influence Matrix at the cost of $d_a$ intervention datasets.
-Joint intervention suffices for feature selection and is our default.

-\IBD{}'s computational cost is: $2N$ trajectories of length $T$ for data collection, plus negligible time for statistical testing.
-With our default settings ($N = 80$, $T = 200$), the probing phase requires approximately 32K environment steps and completes in under 3 minutes with no GPU requirement.
-This is a one-time cost: the mask is computed once and reused for the entire downstream training run.